 The main town has mostly moved on from its medieval history and now boasts a modern array of shops, bars, and restaurants catering to the busy tourism industry.
 Most of the action centers around the bustling main street of Via Atena.

 You can still find some examples of historical buildings scattered amongst the newer mansions and high-rises.
-The beautiful, 13th century Santa Maria Dei Greci church in Agrigento old is worth a visit.
+The beautiful, 13th-century Santa Maria Dei Greci church in Agrigento old town is worth a visit.
 It’s situated at the end of Via Atena and is a lovely example of gothic architecture, built on the foundations of an ancient temple of the goddess Athena.

-Destroyed in the 17th century by a terrible earthquake that devastated the south-eastern coast of Sicily, the city of Noto was completely rebuilt in the Baroque style.
-That legacy has led to Noto is famous for its stunning architecture, distinct from cities with more eclectic historical buildings.
+Destroyed in the 17th-century by a terrible earthquake that devastated the south-eastern coast of Sicily, the city of Noto was completely rebuilt in the Baroque style.
+That legacy has led to Noto being famous for its stunning architecture, distinct from cities with more eclectic historical sites.

 Full of gorgeous cathedrals, churches, and palazzos, you won’t get bored of wandering the magical streets of Noto.